-Every day, we discover more new tools online that support learners in their journey towards English language proficiency.
-Not only will these tools help you learn faster, many are designed to motivate, inspire and make learning more fun.
-These tools are so effective even ESL teachers use them!
+Every day we discover more new tools online that support learners in their journey towards English language proficiency.
+Not only do these tools help you learn faster, many are also designed to motivate, inspire and make learning more fun.
+They are so effective even ESL teachers use them!

 Here are several websites and tools you can use, as suggested on our Teaching with Technology series.
 These focus on listening skills and polishing your spoken English.
 Many are for free (at least for the basic features) so try them out and see which ones will help you best:

-Pronouncing words can sometimes be difficult.
-But don’t worry, even native English speakers have a hard time with them.
-For proof, watch this video:
+Pronouncing words can be difficult.
+Don’t worry, even native English speakers have a hard time with some words.
+Watch this video for proof:

-This why it is necessary to practice saying English words as often as you can.
+This is why it’s necessary to practice saying English words as often as you can.
 Aside from engaging in conversations regularly, these resources can help you practice:

 Spoken Skills learning lab – This website features free self-practice activities for learners.
 Through its practice pages, you can listen to a phrase, speak or practice saying it, then compare your delivery by recording yourself.
-You can even download the teacher’s audio example and listen to them on an mp3 player if you want to learn on-the-go.
-Phrases are grouped by topic and are easily accessible.
+You can even download the teacher’s audio example to listen and learn on-the-go.
+Phrases are easily accessible – they are grouped by topic.

 Simple English News – The site features a collection of short news with audio recordings.
-You can read the text while listening to the audio clip review some vocabulary words and even take a quiz to heighten your comprehension.
+You can read the text while listening to the audio clip then review some vocabulary words.
+You can even take a quiz to heighten your comprehension.

 Recording – Voice recording is a great way to practice pronunciation.
-It’s an effective tool to find out if you are pronouncing words properly and if you can be understood.
-The following sites are great for voice recording and providing assessment or feedback as well (some sites may need registration).
+It’s an effective tool to hear if you are pronouncing words properly and if you can be understood.
+The following sites are great for voice recording and providing assessment or feedback.
 You can even send your audio/video clips to your teacher:

 - Soundcloud (needs registration) – You can create audio clips and ask your teacher to comment at any point of the recording.

-- Audiopal, recordmp3online and Vocaroo.com – These sites do not need registration.
+- Voicecoach, Vocaroo.com and Audiopal (needs flash) – These sites do not need registration.
 They are voice recorders that are very simple to use.
 You can save the files for your own use or send to others.
 Voicecoach also has other tools to improve articulation like tongue twister practice and talking with images.

 Interactive games – Cambridge English Online.com offers various fun and challenging ways by which you can improve your pronunciation and knowledge of phonetics.

 English Accent Coach – This is a website and mobile application developed to help English language learners fine-tune their English pronunciation.
 With this sound recognition tool, you learn through interactive game-like activities and track your progress.
-It is free and you don’t need to register to use it.
-However, it also has some paid features that you can avail.
+It’s free and you don’t need to register to use it.
+However, it has some paid features if you need more help.

-Dictations Online – Through this tool, you can learn sound recognition and pronunciation (and spelling) of difficult words.
-At first a whole passage is read at a normal pace for you to get the gist.
-Then it is read slowly twice, for you to write the words down.
-After this, everything is read again for you to check your work.
-Finally, the written text is shown for you to compare and check your work.
-The passages are arranged by English level, from beginners to advanced.
+Dictations Online – You’ll learn sound recognition and pronunciation (as well as spelling) of difficult words.
+Initially, a whole passage is read at normal pace for you to get the gist.
+Then it is read slowly twice, to enable you to write the words down.
+After this, everything is read again so you can check your work.
+Finally, the written text is shown for comparison.
+The passages are arranged by English level, from beginner to advanced.

 Dictations io – This is a voice recognition tool that can help develop your pronunciation and spelling skills.
-For this, you dictate a paragraph which the tool writes down on the screen.
-If you did not pronounce a word clearly, it will be misspelled on screen.
+Simply dictate a paragraph and the tool writes it down for you.
+If you did not pronounce a word clearly, it will be misspelled on the screen.
 You can save the resulting text in your computer.

 English Central You Tube Channel – This site has numerous free videos and tutorials that can help you properly pronounce sounds.